Zorvalt/peerster_tests/README.md

-        When a client asks "A" to share file "some_file" And a client asks "C" to search for "some_file" with budget 4 Then the node "C" wait for "FOUND match some_file at A" or max "1" seconds And output the log of each running node
-        And the node "C" should have logged "FOUND match some_file at A"
+        When a client asks "A" to share file "some_file" And a client asks "C" to search for "some_file" with budget 4 Then the node "C" wait for "FOUND match some_file at A" or max "1" seconds And the node "C" should have logged "FOUND match some_file at A"
 ```